-As the cooperation developed, it turned out that there are more problems in the company that we need to deal with in order to keep it on the revenue growth trajectory.
+As the cooperation developed, it turned out that there were more problems in the company that we needed to deal with in order to keep it on the revenue growth trajectory.

 Revenues from orders sent via the configurator (the form in which the file for 3D printing is uploaded and the order parameters are set) were not included in the CRM.
 This was because they were practically ready-made orders that didn’t need to get an offer, so they didn’t go through sales.
-As a result, CRM didn’t constitute a single source of truth about the company’s sales situation, didn’t contain the complete history of orders and didn’t reflect the entire company’s revenues.
+As a result, CRM didn’t constitute a single source of valuable information about the company’s sales situation, didn’t contain the complete history of orders, and didn’t reflect the company’s revenues.
 All this influenced the pace of order completion as well.

 We collaborated on the challenges in all of the above areas simultaneously.
 What did we do to control the chaos and launch Cubic Inch’s accelerated development?

 CRM went first – it was implemented in 2016, but nobody really used it.
-We’ve helped all users develop the habit of updating it on an ongoing basis, because human memory is unreliable after some time.
+We helped all the users develop the habit of updating it on an ongoing basis, because human memory is unreliable after some time.
 Thanks to this:

-We identified stages of the sales process – it turned out that the meeting is one of the most important ones.
+We identified stages of the sales process – it turned out that the meeting is the most important.
 When it took place, the probability of signing a contract increased significantly.
 Later, arranging a meeting became one of the sales targets.
 A sales conversation script was also created.

 The next stage was the introduction of the lead qualification process, where, in addition to key questions, customer segmentation was introduced: whether the customer wants to order a prototype or spare parts for their machines (and avoid costly downtime on the production line).

-To increase sales, we have the choice of using three main sales growth levers:
+To increase sales, we have the choice of using 3 main sales growth levers:

-At Cubic Inch, we’ve worked with all the components of the formula – we’ve increased the number of leads by introducing new sources of lead generation: running outbound and inbound campaigns, increasing the number of referrals from satisfied customers as well as participating in conferences in the industrial and manufacturing sectors.
-During the conferences and other events, we supported Cubic Inch with knowledge in the field of event organization – from choosing a stand, through promotional materials, all the way to the right snacks.
+At Cubic Inch, we worked with all the components of the formula – we increased the number of leads by introducing new sources of lead generation: running outbound and inbound campaigns, and increasing the number of referrals from satisfied customers, as well as participating in conferences in the industrial and manufacturing sectors.
+During conferences and other events, we supported Cubic Inch with knowledge in the field of event organization – from choosing a stand, through promotional materials, all the way to the right snacks.